zcappai/zcappai/README.md

 ### Hi there, I'm Akhilesh 👋

-## I'm an MSc Computer Science Student at the University of Bath!
+## I'm an MSc Computer Science student at the University of Bath!

 - Feel free to look through the repositories below
 - I’m currently creating my portfolio website